Judging Criteria

 • If a team project, did team members contribute equally?

-Criteria for Judging Engineering Projects for NWSES
+Middle School Criteria for Judging Engineering Projects for NWSES

 1) Selection of engineering project by formulation of problem and criteria for solution.